elv3rs/fortuno-docs/docs/tutorials/quickstart-cmake.rst

 .. code-block:: shell

-   ctest --test-dir build --verbsose
+   ctest --test-dir build --verbose

-The expected output will show a test failure for the test application.
-The verbose output reveals that the test app launched three unit tests in total, one of them failing.
+The output reveals that three unit tests were discovered and executed independently, with one of them failing.

 .. literalinclude:: quickstart.data/testapp.cmake.out
    :caption: Output of the "ctest" command